PelleLille/hsl-docs/functions.rst

   Return the SHA1 hash of s.

   :param string s: the value to hash
   :return: the hash value hex encoded
   :rtype: string

+.. function:: sha2(s, hashsize)

+  Return the SHA2 hash of s.

+  :param string s: the value to hash
+  :param number hashsize: the hash size (must be 256 or 512)
+  :return: the hash value hex encoded
+  :rtype: string